HeezQ-git/uReport/README.md

 **The code is not complete and may contain errors due to abandonment.**

 The project was intended to be even more extensive. **Currently you can find there:**
+- Possibility to install the script using the installer, which downloads the content itself and carries out the installation automatically.
 - Automatic downloading of updates
 - Config
 - Language manager - possibility to create own language pack